codingdrips1on1/GoBuyEncryption/README.md

 ```

 When using these methods, you don't need to worry about file paths or handling certificate files directly.
-The class takes care of generating the necessary credentials and using them in subsequent cryptographic operations.
+The method takes care of generating the necessary credentials and using them in subsequent cryptographic operations.
 This makes the process more streamlined and user-friendly, especially for those who may not be familiar with the details of certificate and key management.

 Here are the definitions for the `generateSenderCredentials` and `generateRecipientCredentials` methods with comments explaining each parameter: